kangzeroo/incan-js/README.md

 <br/><br/>

 ## An overview of REST Hooks
 Read Zapier's explanation of REST hooks <a href="https://zapier.com/developer/documentation/v2/rest-hooks/">here</a>.
-You will need your own persistant data store!
+You will need your own persistant data store.
 I recommend Redis but you can use your existing SQL database, MongoDB, S3 Buckets...etc

 ![Visual Explanation](imgs/how_resthooks_work.png)
 <br/><br/>